jschreuder/BruteForceDetector/README.rst

 you probably need to implement this yourself.
 The library does provide two methods to assist with this:

-``expireLowFailures($maxAge = 86400, $maxFailPercentage = 2.5)``
+``expireLowFailures($maxAge = 3600, $maxFailPercentage = 0.5)``

-This method will check all logs updated within the timespan given in ``$maxAge`` and delete them if their number of failures is below the given ``$maxFailPercentage`` of the number of failures that will cause the value to be blocked.
-The defaults are to check for updates within the last day (86400 seconds) and with failure rate of 25 or lower (2.5% of 1000).
+This method will check all logs updated before the timespan given in ``$maxAge`` and delete them if their number of failures is below the given ``$maxFailPercentage`` of the number of failures that will cause the value to be blocked.
+The defaults are to check for updates within the last hour (3600 seconds) and with failure rate of 50 or lower (0.5% of 10000).

-It is recommended to put this in a CRON-job to run daily.
+It is recommended to put this in a CRON-job to run hourly.

 ``unBlock($type, $value)``